What is LAFTA?

 LAFTA CALENDAR

-- Thur, April 17: Monthly Meeting St Marks Church, Doors open at 6pm, meeting begins at 6:30.
-Speaker will be Kaviya Ravi.
+- Thur, June 19: Monthly Meeting St Marks Church, Doors open at 6pm, meeting begins at 6:30.
+Speaker will be Lexington based artist and Professor Emeritus Arturo Alonzo Sandoval.
 We will also have Show and Tell and Grab Bag.
 Guests are welcome.

 LAFTA 30th Anniversary Exhibition at PYRO Gallery